 Next to Phra Thinang Boromphiman and open to the public on weekdays is the Amarin Winitchai Throne Hall, constructed as a royal audience chamber for receiving foreign ambassadors and is now used officially for coronations and contains two royal thrones.
 The Grand Palace isn’t a single structure but is a complex of impressive buildings, halls, and pavilions set around courtyards, gardens, and lawns.
 The complex divided into an Inner, Middle and Outer Court.
 Originally, not only the royal court but the entire government based here including state departments, the war ministry, the treasury, and the royal mint.

 There are different styles of architecture inside the complex and extended over time.
 The original buildings were of classic Ayutthaya design while later additions during the reign of King Rama V had more western influence.
 The Temple of the Emerald Buddha is just outside the walled Grand Palace in what is known as the outer court and was the King’s private palace temple.

 The biggest building is the centrally located Chakri Mara Prasat, built by British architects as a royal residence for King Rama IV.
 The impressive European style building features a Thai temple-style roof.
 The main part of the building is not open to the public and hosts important state functions.

 The basement of the building houses a weapons museum which is open to the public featuring a collection of spears, swords, and guns.
-To the side of the Chakri Maha Prasat, you will find the entrance gate to the Inner court which is where the King’s consorts and daughters lived.
+To the side of the Chakri Maha Prasat, you will find the entrance gate to the inner court which is where the King’s consorts and daughters lived.
 Only women and boys under the age of puberty could live there.
-The outer court which was entirely populated by men.
+The outer court was entirely populated by men.
 The Inner court guarded by combat-trained female sentries.

 The Inner Court is not open to the public, though an exhibition on life inside the inner court is at the excellent Rattanakosin Exhibition Hall.